HL7/davinci-epdx/source/pages/2-7_PDex_Data_Payloads.md

 In addition US Core uses the [Vital Signs Profile](http://hl7.org/fhir/R4/observation-vitalsigns.html) from the FHIR Specification.

 In addition the Patient-everything operation **SHOULD** be supported to enable a client application to request all, or a date-defined subset of  FHIR resources for a member to be returned as a bundle.
 The Patient-everything operation is defined here: https://www.hl7.org/fhir/operation-patient-everything.html.

+The FHIR bundle that is the output of the Patient-everything operation can be returned via the REST API as a paged bundle.
+If the bundle is compiled for transfer by another method the bundle **SHOULD** be compiled as a non-paged bundle.

 #### 2-7-1-2 Da Vinci PDex / HRex